Go Back

 Instructions

 • Add the rolled oats and chia seeds to a 16-mason jar container.
+Stir until combined.
 Of course, you can use any container with a lid (I recommend glass), but mason jars are my favorite.

 • Add the peanut butter and milk to the oat mixture.
 You want to make sure to cover the oats in the milk completely.
 If you need to add a little more liquid, then do so.

-• Mix everything.
+• Mix all of the ingredients together.
 Again, make sure there is enough liquid.

 • Place the lid on and stick the overnight oats in the refrigerator for 5 hours or overnight.